The right group tour allows you to leave the details to someone else and just enjoy your holiday

 Or you may want to avoid a festival because of crowds, higher prices, or even pollution.
 In northern India during and just after Diwali in the fall, the air quality is the worst of the year.

 I am finishing this story with something you may want to begin with: the cancellation policy.
-This is always important, and is now crucial, given how quickly things are changing during the coronavirus pandemic.
+This is always important, and now crucial, given how quickly things are changing during the coronavirus pandemic.

-It might seem like a lot to consider, but group tours can be a significant financial investment, and even with thoughtful planning there will be surprises.
+Remember that even with thoughtful planning there will be surprises.
 Hooray for that, because surprises are a part of the thrill of travel.